PATERNITY AND MATERNITY TESTING

 HOW EARLY IN THE PREGNANCY CAN THIS TEST BE TAKEN?

 There is no fee from the laboratory for testing a new sample, however you will have to pay for the cost of redrawing your blood sample (paid directly to your sample collector) and the shipping of the new samples to the laboratory via first-class, international priority courier.
-This is why we strongly recommend waiting until 12 weeks before doing this test.

 IS THERE ANY RISK TO THE UNBORN BABY?